Dulwich Picture Gallery houses one of the world's most important collections of European old master paintings of the 1600s and 1700s.

 The paintings are housed in the first purpose-built art gallery in England, designed by Sir John Soane in 1811.

 From the Americana there are two ways to there:

 Take the Jubilee Line southbound from Baker Street to London Bridge and take the exit to the Railway Station.
 Then a train to North Dulwich, it leaves about every 15mins.
 When you get to North Dulwich turn left as you leave the station and walk through Dulwich Village to the Gallery.
-Make sure not to get off the train at East Dulwich it is a long way from the Gallery.

 Take the Bakerloo Line southbound from Baker Street to Oxford Circus and then take the Victoria Line southbound to Victoria.
 Take the exit to the Railway Station and take a train to West Dulwich.
-The Oppington Line trains stop there and leave every 15 minutes.
+The Orpington Line trains stop there and leave every 15 minutes.
 At West Dulwich turn right as you leave the and take the first left into Gallery Road.
 The Gallery is at the end of the road on the right hand side.

-- From UK £ 98.00 Christmas Shopping
+- From UK £ 101.00 Christmas Shopping

-- From UK £ 85.00 Xmas in London
+- From UK £ 74.00 Xmas in London

 - From UK £ 105.00 Shop like there's no tomorrow

 - From UK £ 79.00 Recovery Period

 Jan.
-04, 2014 - Jan.
-30, 2014
+04, 2016 - Jan.
+28, 2016

-- From UK £ 112.00 Capital Weekend
+- From UK £ 117.00 Capital Weekend